ondat/documentation/docs/operations/tap.md

 ### Example - Enable Topology-Aware Placement Through a `StorageClass` Definition

-The following guidance below will demonstrates how to use Ondat Topology-Aware Placement through a `StorageClass` definition.
+The following guidance will demonstrate how to use Ondat Topology-Aware Placement through a `StorageClass` definition.
 - The instructions will enable Topology-Aware Placement through a custom StorageClass, use the node label >> `topology.kubernetes.io/zone` and set the default volume replica count >> `storageos.com/replicas` to `2`.

     > 💡 Labels can be applied to a PVC directly, or indirectly by adding them as parameters on a StorageClass.